blog

 Identifying Hazards

 Make a list of all workplace and procedural hazards.
-This can range from minor, like slippery floors and power outages, to more serious concerns like infestations and medical emergencies.
+These can be minor, like slippery floors or power outages.
+They can also be serious, like infestations or medical emergencies.

-Identifying hazards is overall a good business practice, and according to SGS Canada, good spa practices involve testing for microbiological parameters.
-Microorganisms like Legionella, Pseudomonas, mould and other opportunistic pathogens can easily cause infection which in some cases could be fatal.
-It is likewise important to account for the state of your facilities, service quality and operational procedures not directly related to spa services.
+Identifying hazards is good business practice.
+According to SGS Canada, good spa practices include testing for microbiological parameters.
+Microorganisms like Legionella, Pseudomonas, and mould can cause infections.
+Some infections can be fatal.
+Also check your facilities, service quality, and operational procedures.

 Checking Staff Qualifications

-When was the last time your staff underwent training?
-Are your physicians qualified to perform the services that they provide?
+When was the last time your staff trained?
+Are your physicians qualified for their services?
 What certifications are needed for certain services?

-Unlike in regular spas, many procedures offered in medical spas are considered medical procedures that only qualified physicians have the knowledge and training to perform.
-These procedures inherently come with serious risks, so understandably, certain qualifications are required to undertake them.
+Unlike regular spas, medical spas offer medical procedures.
+Only qualified physicians have the training to perform them.
+These procedures have serious risks.
+So certain qualifications are required.

 Ensuring Your Insurance Coverage Is Updated

-When risks have regrettably become realities, you will want to be shielded from damages and certain accountabilities.
-Protect yourself and your business by ensuring that your clients, your staff and your business are adequately insured.
+When risks become reality, you need protection.
+Shield yourself and your business.
+Ensure your clients, staff, and business are adequately insured.

 Review and Abide by Local Regulations